marisarpo/horizons-week02/day4/twilio/README.md

 The `handleMessageSend` method is called when the user clicks the `Send` button.
 Follow these steps to send an SMS via the Twilio API:

-1. Prevent the default behavior for the click `event`.
 1. Get the contents of the `messageInputField` and `phoneInputField`
 1. Validate the message using `this.validateMessageField()` and the phone number using `this.validatePhoneField()`.